Alphaquinn/prework-study-guide/README.md

 # prework-study-guide
-study guide for pre work course work
+A study guide for course pre-work.